Reed-CompBio/spras/docs/prms/responsenet.rst

 ResponseNet takes one optional parameter:

-* gamma: (int) the size of the output graph: more gamma means more 'flow' needs to be passed through the sources.
+* gamma: (int) the size of the output graph: more gamma means more 'flow' gets passed along starting from the sources.